barsoom/devbook/styleguide/css/README.md

 You must never use a component part without either an explicit or an implied block: don't use `.item-listing__title` for something that isn't an item listing just because it happens to look good.
 Either add a new component like `.other-thing__title` (if they incidentally look the same) or extract a more general concept like `.list-title` that can be used in both places.

+BEM is an ideal.
+Pragmatically, we will sometimes "cheat" and write a selector like `.item-info__list dt` rather than `.item-info__list__title`, if we're confident this doesn't introduce significant risk of collisions or specificity wars.
+And if those things *do* become a problem later, we can stop cheating then – we have the ideal to fall back on.

 Further reading:

 * ["BEM-like Naming" in Harry Roberts' CSS Guidelines](http://cssguidelin.es/#bem-like-naming)